 Chemotherapy can be used alone or in combination with surgery and/or radiotherapy.
 It's available as a general treatment (usually given intravenously) or a local one.

-Local chemotherapy (intravesical therapy) involves putting chemotherapy medications directly into the bladder for several hours at a time.
+Local chemotherapy or immunotherapy (intravesical therapy) involves putting chemotherapy or certain other medications directly into the bladder for several hours at a time.
 The greatest advantage to intravesical treatment is that there are fewer side effects since the medications are not given systemically (throughout the body).
 This approach is usually reserved for superficial tumours removed during a cystoscopy, both to treat tiny amounts of tumour left behind or to prevent recurrence after successful removal.